--Buy organic/pasture raised if possible chicken/beef/lamb liver and cut the raw liver into small pieces (think vitamin sized).
-Put on parchment paper/cookie sheet and throw in your freezer.
+- Frozen liver supplement: Buy organic/pasture raised if possible chicken/beef/lamb liver and cut the raw liver into small pieces (think vitamin sized).
+Put on parchment paper/cookie sheet and throw in your freezer for 14 days to help kill the unwanted bacteria.
 You've just created frozen liver pills that will slide right down with fluids (without the taste).

--Dehydrate (find it here) the liver at 115 degrees, grind into powder, and fill empty gelatin capsules to make your own “super supplement."
+- Dried and encapsulated liver supplement: Dehydrate the liver at 115 degrees (like this), grind into powder, and fill empty gelatin capsules to make your own "diy liver supplement."

 Duck liver & Heart Pate: